 I found the original recipe for this amazing garlic-stuffed olive pasta salad in the December 2000 edition of Chile Pepper magazine.
 If you like spicy, good food, then you should subscribe to Chile Pepper.
 The recipes, articles and photos are great!

-Now, to make the kicked-up version of this salad, like the one in the magazine, you’ll want to use habanero-stuffed olives.
-I figured that’d be a little much for Anita, so I substituted garlic-stuffed olives instead.
+Now, to make the kicked-up version of this garlic-stuffed olive pasta salad, like the one in the magazine, you’ll want to use habanero-stuffed olives.
+I figured that’d be a little much for my wife, so I substituted garlic-stuffed olives instead.
 You can also use jalapeno-stuffed olives if you still want a nice kick.

 Also try my BBQ pasta salad.

 Garlic-Stuffed Olive Pasta Salad

 - 2 tablespoons brine from the olives

 - 1 tablespoon balsamic vinegar

 - ½ cup stuffed olives habanero-, jalapeno-, or garlic-stuffed